About Iceland

 Housing

-IFS helps students secure rooms or apartments and offers single rooms with shared access to a bathroom, kitchen and laundry facilities.
+IFS helps students secure rooms or apartments that offer single rooms with shared access to a bathroom, kitchen and laundry facilities.
 There are also some double rooms.
 Each room has a bed and a chair and a desk.
 IFS can also help find apartments, but we cannot guarantee that they will be obtained.

 Approximate price: